• Broken in footwear. Must be good for walking.

 • Check out this short video on the Jack Mountain Pot System.

 Option B: Mors Pot.
 Note that multiple pots will not nest.

 Option C: 16 cm Zebra pot.
 Note that multiple pots will not nest.

 • Pot grabber.
 Useful for pouring, grabbing hot pot lids, etc. Fits inside pot for travel.
 MSR Pot Lifter.

 • 2 quart dutch dutch oven with a flanged lid.
 Think of a dutch oven as a frying pan that you can hang over the fire or drop on top of the coals.
-We use them to bake bread, fry anything, make beans, etc. We’ve used and like this one.
+We use them to bake bread, fry anything, make beans, etc. We’ve used and like this 8″ model from Camp Chef.

 • Sharp Knife, fixed blade (non-folding) – We recommend the Frosts Mora #2 in carbon steel, available from Ben’s Backwoods